BaseMax/Max/_includes/_sections/contact-us.md

 > maxbasecode \[@\] gmail.com

-You can send an email for me to maxbasecode (at) gmail.com.
 I read everything sent there, but I receive too much email to respond to everything.
+Please remind me if I forget to answer.
+I like to communicate with new people.

 **By Mail:**